joan2937/pigpio/README.md

 pigpio is a C library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).

+At the moment pigpio on the Pi4B is experimental.
+I am not sure if the DMA channels
+    being used are safe.
+The Pi4B defaults are primary channel 7, secondary channel 6.
+    If these channels do not work you will have to experiment.
+You can set the channels used by the pigpio daemon by invoking it with the -d and -e options, e.g.
+    <small>sudo pigpiod -d 5 -e 8</small> to specify primary 5, secondary 8.

 ## Features

 * Sampling and time-stamping of GPIO 0-31 between 100,000 and 1,000,000 times per second